bsuir250502/Lab3_Senkov/README.txt

   Input of information about appliance:

-      1) automatic input:
+      2) automatic input:
       	* name.
       	* brief information.

       2) manual input :
       		-//-

-  And output.
+  And output:
+  	  * in input order.
+  	  * in the reverse order.
+      * ring.

 ===============================================================